guptasu/mixer/doc/dev/adapters.md

 During request time, every `Instance` object dispatch to the adapter has a '`Name`' field.
 Adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed during configuration time through the `builder` object.

-Once Mixer has called into various template-specific Set****Types methods,
+Once Mixer has called into various template-specific Set.*Types methods,

 Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` followed by the `Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` allows builder to validate the operator configuration based on the the provided Template specific `Types` and the Adapter specific configuration.